Pelochus/bt-crazyflies/scripts/deps/README.md

 # If in the Paparazzi source folder
 git submodule update --init --recursive sw/ext/eigen
 ```

+For configurations:
+- Adds the current user to the group dialout

 ### Useful Links
 - Flashing firmware on Crazyflie: https://wiki.paparazziuav.org/wiki/Crazyflie_2.0